Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 However it is important to remember a few things.
-You loose one number each time you subtract each next value to previous values.
+You loose one number each time you subtract next values to previous values.
 You need enough numbers in the set to be able to find the last per value iteration.

 <br /><br />